Welcoming IRSG's Movement Advisors

-Brandi is a mother of three beautiful daughters, a Holistic Health Educator, Therapeutic Massage Therapist, Trauma-Informed Youth developer, Powerful Presenter, and Permaculture Designer.
+Brandie is a mother of three beautiful daughters, a Holistic Health Educator, Therapeutic Massage Therapist, Trauma-Informed Youth developer, Powerful Presenter, and Permaculture Designer.
 She holds a bachelor's degree in Human Service Management, and a certification from Star Hawk's Earth Activist Training.
-Brandi has worked and trained in holistic health and ecological sustainability with youth and adults for over 15 years.
-Brandi is currently the National Director of The Butterfly Movement which is committed to healing the wounds of our Soul (through Rebuilding and Re-Framing our emotional selves), planting a Seed of faith as we Regenerate and Reconnect our hearts and our hands to the earth, leading ultimately to manifestation in the Soil of our Reactivated lives!
+Brandie has worked and trained in holistic health and ecological sustainability with youth and adults for over 15 years.
+Brandie is currently the National Director of The Butterfly Movement which is committed to healing the wounds of our Soul (through Rebuilding and Re-Framing our emotional selves), planting a Seed of faith as we Regenerate and Reconnect our hearts and our hands to the earth, leading ultimately to manifestation in the Soil of our Reactivated lives!

 Food Chain Workers Alliance (FCWA)